kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/synch_session_agendas/synch_08.md

 extracted_players.show()
 ```

-Save the results to a parquet forma file in hdfs:
+Save the results to a parquet format file in hdfs:
 ```
 extracted_players.write.parquet("/tmp/extracted_players")
 ```